Suggest carbonyl compounds and reducing agents that might be used... | Channels for Pearson+

 Textbook Question

-Suggest carbonyl compounds and reducing agents that might be used to form the following alcohols (b) 1-cyclohexylpropan-1-ol
+Suggest carbonyl compounds and reducing agents that might be used to form the following alcohols (a) octan-1-ol

 Verified Solution